 Dr Mark Gibbs, Reef Check Australia volunteer, highlights the challenges in protecting the reef, “Moreton Bay used to have a lot of beautiful coral reefs.
 We've lost most of those through activities like mining for cement, but also as the catchment has developed.
 There are more factors at play; as the world gets warmer and the ocean gets warmer, the distribution coral is moving furthest away from the equator.”

-Utilising Brisbane Airport’s grant, Reef Check Australia have been able to establish Peel Island’s restoration program, which is the first of its kind in the region.
+As a recipient of Brisbane Airport’s Giving Fund in 2024, Reef Check Australia were able to establish Peel Island’s restoration program, which is the first of its kind in the region.
 Installing ‘reef spiders’, wired structures for coral to grow from, Reef Check have created multiple sites that have become a coral refuge.

-Essential to Reef Check Australia’s program, the grant contributes to the logistics needed for the organisation to run.
+Essential to Reef Check Australia’s program, the Giving Fund grant contributed to the logistics needed for the organisation to run.

 “Because we're diving here, we have to maintain very high professional health and safety requirements.
 The boats we use are commercial vessels that have to be funded.
 These sorts of grants, as provided by Brisbane Airport Corporation, are essential,” said Mark.